-The phrase “Mimblewimble” has been trending in the crypto community in the last few weeks.
-If you are a Harry Potter fan, you have probably come across this word.
-Mimblewimble is the tongue-tying curse that binds the target’s tongue to keep them from talking about a specific topic or subject.
+If you are a Harry Potter fan, you have probably come across the phrase “Mimblewimble” before.
+It is a tongue-tying curse that stops its target from talking about a specific topic or subject.

-Mimblewimble is a famous phrase in the crypto world as it is the name of a newly trending protocol.
+Mimblewimble is now a famous phrase in the cryptocurrencies world as well.
+In crypto-jargon it refers to the name of a newly trending protocol.
 The Mimblewimble protocol relies on strong cryptographic primitives.
-Therefore, it provides an excellent framework for a blockchain that has good scalability, privacy, and fungibility.
+It provides an excellent framework for a blockchain that has good scalability, privacy, and fungibility.

 What is Mimblewimble?

-Tested for decades, Mimblewimble uses elliptic-curve cryptography that requires smaller keys than other cryptography types.
-In a network that is using the Mimblewimble protocol, there are no addresses on the blockchain, and the network’s data storage is highly efficient.
+Mimblewimble uses a form of elliptical-curve cryptography that requires smaller keys than other cryptography types.
+In a network that is using the Mimblewimble protocol, there are no addresses on the blockchain and the network’s data storage is highly efficient.

-Mimblewimble needs about 10% of the data storage requirements of the Bitcoin network.
-This makes Mimblewimble highly scalable for storing the blockchain, significantly faster, and less centralized.
+Mimblewimble requires only about 10% as much data storage as the Bitcoin network.
+This makes Mimblewimble highly scalable for storing the blockchain, significantly faster and less centralized.
 Furthermore, the nature of the protocol allows for private transactions that are highly anonymous (more about this later).

 The birth of Mimblewimble

-Soon after the whitepaper was published – at the end of 2016 -, another anonymous user with the pseudo name “Ignotus Peverell” (the original owner of the invisibility cloak from the Harry Potter universe) started a Github project with the application of the Mimblewimble protocol.
-This project is called Grin, which released its mainnet on January 15, 2019.
-There’s also another implementation of Mimblewimble, Beam, that has been already released.
-We will talk about Grin and Beam later in this article.
+Shortly after the whitepaper was published, near the end of 2016, another anonymous author using the pseudonym ‘Ignotus Peverell’ (the original owner of the invisibility cloak from the Harry Potter universe) started a Github project with using the Mimblewimble protocol.
+This project is called Grin, which released its Mainnet on January 15, 2019.
+Mimblewimble has also been implemented on another newly introduced application called.
+We will cover both Grin and Beam later in this article.

 Alice: -1 USD